RADESH626/black-noise-nextjs/memory-bank/functionalities/Cart.md

 ## UI/UX Changes

-The cart functionality has been fully integrated into the user profile.
+The cart functionality now includes a preview modal and a dedicated page:
+-   **Cart Preview Modal:** A new modal accessible from the header will display a summary of cart items (image, name, price, quantity) and a button to navigate to the full `/carrito` page.
--   The dedicated `/carrito` page has been removed.
--   The `CartComponent` (`src/components/common/CartComponent.jsx`) now provides the complete cart experience within the user's profile 'Carrito' tab, including:
+-   **Dedicated `/carrito` Page:** This page has been reintroduced to provide the complete cart experience, including:
     -   Display of all cart items with quantity controls and removal options.
     -   Calculation and display of subtotal, shipping, and total to pay.
     -   "Vaciar Carrito" (Clear Cart) button.
-    -   "Realizar Pedido" (Place Order) button, which now triggers the order creation process.
+    -   "Realizar Pedido" (Place Order) button, which triggers the order creation process.
+-   The `CartComponent` (`src/components/common/CartComponent.jsx`) will now primarily serve the `/carrito` page, or be adapted to be used there.
--   The `CartLeftPanel`, `CartItemsList`, and `CartSummaryAndPayment` components from `src/components/carrito/` have been removed as their functionality is now consolidated.
+-   The `CartLeftPanel`, `CartItemsList`, and `CartSummaryAndPayment` components from `src/components/carrito/` may need to be re-evaluated or recreated for the dedicated `/carrito` page.